 When an IM booking is requested, the following is required:

 - A completed Hospital Registration Form (HRF)

 - A letter addressed to Dr. L. Lomax or Dr. G Shukla stating why the patient should be admitted for IM, including type of spells, etc. OR a copy of the last clinic letter if it states why the patient is to be admitted and the type of spells, etc.

 - A copy of any previous EEGs that may have been done at a facility other than KGH.

 The recommended indications for continuous EEG monitoring include patients admitted with cardiac arrest, status epilepticus, head trauma, and subarachnoid hemorrhage.
 Continuous EEG monitoring is also recommended for patients who have unexplained altered levels of consciousness, or to rule out non-convulsive seizures or status epilepticus.

-Requests for cEEGs need to be in consultation with Dr. Brunet, Dr. Lomax or Dr. Frauscher.
+Requests for cEEGs need to be in consultation with Dr. Lomax or Dr. Shukla.